sindelio/SinDES/README.md

 ```
 $ gcc algorithm.c -o algorithm -Wall
 ```
-The -Wall flag doesn't allow complation if there is any warning in the code.
+The -Wall flag doesn't allow compilation if there is any warning in the code.

 ### Running instructions